 Figure 1.2.
-A scaled cross-section showing major features in Taylor Valley including Taylor Glacier, Lake Bonney, Lake Fryxell, Suess Glacier, Canada Glacier, Coral Ridge, and McMurdo Sound.
+This is a scaled cross-section of major features in Taylor Valley including Taylor Glacier, Lake Bonney, Lake Fryxell, Suess Glacier, Canada Glacier, Coral Ridge, and McMurdo Sound.
 Fryxell and Bonney Basin are shown, with major thresholds at 116 m near the Suess Glacier and 78 m through Coral Ridge (Kellogg et al., 1980).
 This cross-section was constructed from elevations determined in ArcGIS using LIDAR maps of Taylor Valley (Csatho et al., 2005).

 Figure 1.3.
-Graphs of cross-valley cross sections of Fryxell Basin, Central Taylor Valley, and Bonney Basin.
+This shows cross-valley cross sections of Fryxell Basin, Central Taylor Valley, and Bonney Basin.
 The lines of cross section are shown in Figure 1.1.
 Fryxell Basin is much larger and broader than western or central Taylor Valley.